Edgar-P-yan/google-it-telegram-bot/README.md

 ## How to configure?

-All configuration settings is set in the `.env` files.
-Check out `.example.env` to get details about how to set configuration variables.
+In production all configuration variables should be stored in environment variables.

+In development configuration variables can be stored in `.env` file.
+Then they will be loaded using dotenv.

+See `.example.env` for details about config variables.

 ## Does it have limits?